 Hmm, I might like Neil Young.
 Who'da guessed.

-If it had just been the MC this would have been ok.
-But DJ Premier is delightful.
+If it had just been the MC this would have been meh, but DJ Premier is delightful.
 I love the turntable work.

-Day 11 and I'm about to give my first 5.
+Day 11 and I'm about to give my first 5 (to David Bowie of all people - did not see that coming).

-This album is the sound of a man hitting rock bottom (thus the title) - disillusioned with his career, on the verge of losing his wife, low in inspiration and strung out on too much coke.
+This album is the sound of a man hitting rock bottom (thus the title) - disillusioned with his career, on the verge of losing his marriage, low in inspiration and strung out on too many drugs.
 And this is how he processed that.
 This is gorgeous.
 I mean I liked it the first time through but each time after I appreciate something new about it.

 Very cool album.
 Neat to hear funk/soul experimentation with the emerging electronic/synth instruments of the day.
 The list of instruments Wonder plays on this album is really interesting: Hohner Clavinet (synthesizer that uses rubber band sounds), drums, Moog bass (foot-operated analog synthesizer ), harmonica, piano, harpsichord, T.O.N.T.O. synthesizer (quote Wikipedia: the largest, multitimbral polyphonic analog synthesizer in the world), Fender Rhodes (electric piano).